dkarunat123/CCHS-Population-Health-Analysis/README.md

 # CCHS 2022 Population Health Analysis

-This project explores population health patterns in the **2022 Canadian Community Health Survey (CCHS) Public Use Microdata File**.
+This project explores population health patterns in the [2022 Canadian Community Health Survey (CCHS) Public Use Microdata File](https://www150.statcan.gc.ca/n1/pub/82m0013x/82m0013x2024001-eng.htm).
 The goal was to build a complete analytics workflow starting with raw survey data and ending with cleaned analytical datasets, weighted prevalence estimates, regression results, a reusable data mart, SQL queries, and interactive dashboards.

-The analysis focuses on **diabetes** and **high blood pressure**, with comparisons across age, sex, BMI, education, income, smoking status, and province or territory.
+The analysis focuses on diabetes and high blood pressure, with comparisons across age, sex, BMI, education, income, smoking status, and province or territory.

 ## Data and analysis